Documentation

 const uploadResult = await client.files.upload("./image.jpg");

-console.log("File uploaded:", uploadResult.file);
+console.log("File uploaded:", uploadResult.data);

 // Get the file ID

-const fileId = uploadResult.file.id;
+const fileId = uploadResult.data.id;

 // Generate a URL for the transformed image